-C. RETURNING TO PIC AFTER EXPERIENCING COVID-LIKE SYMPTOMS
+3. RETURNING TO PIC AFTER EXPERIENCING COVID-LIKE SYMPTOMS

-- a.
-Initial COVID-19 PCR testing is negative and the individual meets the center's standard criteria for return after an illness (i.e., no fever for at least 24 hours); OR - b.
-A medical care provider has evaluated the child/staff member and documented an alternative diagnosis which does not require the child/staff member to remain home, and the individual meets the center's standard criteria for return after an illness (i.e., no fever for at least 24 hours); OR - c.
-All of the following are true: - i.
-At least 10 days have passed since - 1. the onset of symptoms OR - 2. a positive test if there are no symptoms ; AND - The individual has been fever-free without use of any fever-reducing medications (e.g., acetaminophen (Tylenol) or ibuprofen (Motrin, Advil)) for 24 hours; AND - iii.
+- d.
+Children/staff may return to PIC after experiencing COVID-like symptoms if: - Initial COVID-19 PCR/antigen testing is negative and the individual meets the center's standard criteria for return after an illness (i.e., no fever for at least 24 hours); OR - ii.
+A medical care provider has evaluated the child/staff member and documented an alternative diagnosis which does not require the child/staff member to remain home, and the individual meets the center's standard criteria for return after an illness (i.e., no fever for at least 24 hours); OR - iii.
+All of the following are true: - 1.
+At least 10 days have passed since - a. the onset of symptoms OR - b. a positive test if there are no symptoms; AND - The individual has been fever-free without use of any fever-reducing medications (e.g., acetaminophen (Tylenol) or ibuprofen (Motrin, Advil)) for 24 hours; AND - 3.
 Other symptoms (e.g., cough, runny nose) are improving.